Restore Function and Appearance with Customized Dentures

 Contact Us Today

 Our doctors deliver quality care to each patient and can tailor a treatment plan to meet your unique goals.
+We also offer specialized services to our senior patients.
 If you are interested in learning more about dentures, contact us today to discuss your options.

 We have been coming to Dr. Carpenter for several years now after seeing dentists that lacked good patient relationships.
 Dr. Carpenter is patient with those who fear going to the dentist (that's me), explains what needs to be done and provides different options for treatment.
 Worth the trek from the city!Kelly B.